The Academic Community

 Students will not be permitted to change to credit status after the

 add/drop period ends.
 Additionally, students may not change from credit

 status to audit status after the add/drop period ends.

 Students may repeat courses already passed or failed, but hours of

-For determining the cumulative grade average, all attempts in a course
+the cumulative grade average, all attempts in a course will be counted.

 Grades and credits earned at other institutions are not used in the